 Synphase is a type of oral contraceptive taken by women to prevent unwanted pregnancies from occurring.
-It's a form of the pill known as the combined pill, containing two types of female sex hormones: estrogen and progesterone.
+It's a form of the pill known as the combined pill, containing two types of synthetic versions of the female sex hormones: oestrogen and progesterone.

 Synphase has some non-contraceptive benefits.
-It can be prescribed to treat acne and also to ease heavy, painful and irregular periods.
+It is sometimes prescribed to treat acne and to ease heavy, painful and irregular periods.
 It can also be used to treat endometriosis.

 For some women, trying a few different types of the pill before finding the one that works for them may be necessary.
 If you are currently taking a different brand of the combined pill, wait until you reach the end of your current pill strip before starting Synphase.
-Take your first Synphase pill the next day, skipping the usual 7 day break.
-Women who are using the progesterone only pill (the mini pill) can begin Synphase at any time but will need to use condoms, or another barrier method of contraception, for the first 7 days.
+Take your first Synphase pill the next day, skipping the usual 7-day break.
+Women who are using the progestogen-only pill (the mini pill) can begin Synphase at any time but will need to use condoms, or another barrier method of contraception, for the first 7 days.

-Synphase is safe to take long term provided you do not have any health conditions which put you at risk of a blood clot.
-The combined pill increases your risk of experiencing a blood clot.
+Synphase is usually safe to take long term provided you do not have any underlying health conditions which put you at higher risk of adverse events such as a blood clot.
 It's important to read the information leaflet provided which will have details on what signs to watch out for.
 Your doctor will also examine your medical history to ensure the pill is suitable for you before prescribing it.